Comoros has signed and ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW), and has been legally bound by it since 20 May 2021.

 Azali Assoumali, the president of Comoros, signed the TPNW at a high-level meeting in New York when it opened for signature on 20 September 2017.

-In an address to the United Nations the same week, he called on nuclear-armed states “to abandon their nuclear weapons programmes”.
+In an address to the United Nations that same week, he called on nuclear-armed states “to abandon their nuclear weapons programmes”.

 Azali Assoumali, the president of Comoros, signs the TPNW in 2017.
 Photo: ICAN